PHP: Check if a string contains a substring

 }

-• Add the i flag for case‑insensitive search.
+• Add the i modifier for case-insensitive matching.

 $result = strstr($string, $needle);